 Girls find their strengths and challenge themselves as they navigate activities on the water, at the campsite, and along the trail.
 River Valleys’ camp sessions allow girls to develop a strong sense of self and positive values, build healthy relationships, seek challenges, and have fun while making memories of a lifetime!

-At camp, girls can enjoy a variety of activities like building campfires, swimming, riding horses, shooting arrows, creating art and crafts, hiking, playing games, navigating with GPS, canoeing, kayaking, eating family-style meals, and tackling the fitness courses–all while making friends.
+At camp, girls can enjoy a variety of activities like building campfires, swimming, riding horses, shooting arrows, creating art and crafts, hiking, science experiments, camping, navigating with GPS, canoeing, kayaking, eating family-style meals, and tackling the fitness courses–all while making friends.
 That’s why many girls consider Girl Scout Camp one of their favorite places on earth.

 A Typical Day at Camp

 From the moment the birds (or your counselors) wake you in the morning until you wind down during the evening twilight hours over your journal or a campfire, you’re sure to find fun, friends, courage, and best of all, you’ll find yourself!
 No two days at camp will likely feel the same (yay for adventure!), and depending on what location and session you attend, your typical day may vary.

 - Flag raising

 - Girls work together on kapers (a.k.a. camp chores)